Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 - Chainmail

-**Thorns**: Whenever you are damaged by a weapon attack, the attacker takes damage equal to twice your proficiency bonus and gains two stacks of grievous wounds.
+**Thorns**: Whenever you are damaged by a weapon attack, the attacker takes damage equal to twice your proficiency bonus and gains grievous wounds.

 **Health**: You gain maximum hit points equal to twice your level.